9 Invariant Subspaces and Eigenvalues

 The matrix exponential extends the exponential function to matrices, enabling solutions to systems of differential equations.

-Theorem 9.17 The series defining e^A converges in any matrix norm, and the convergence is uniform on bounded sets.
+Theorem 9.15 The series defining e^A converges absolutely in any submultiplicative matrix norm.

 Chapter 10 introduces inner product spaces and examines operators preserving geometric structure.
 The spectral theorem shows that self-adjoint operators on inner product spaces always diagonalize with orthonormal eigenbases, providing geometric meaning to the abstract algebraic decomposition developed here.
 Normal operators admit similar spectral decompositions, and the interplay between algebraic and geometric structure governs the theory of operators on Hilbert spaces.